 In the key of C, the fanfare’s three pitches are C, F and G. This is one of my favorite Auto-Tune settings.
 It sounds amazing on speech.

 It’s even more fun to strip the pitch set down even further, taking out the F and even the G for maximum posthuman warbling.
 Being limited to a smaller group of pitches forces you to concentrate on rhythmic patterns.
-Check out how cool it sounds when we Auto-tune Barbara to just the root note for the second verse, or just the fifth on the outtro:
+Check out how cool it sounds when you set Auto-Tune to just the root note.

 Sometimes you want to be constrained to a traditional scale, but more often the blend of pitches you want is more idiosyncratic.
 In major keys, you very often want to use the minor third and sometimes minor sixth.
 For a blues feel in any key, you can include the flat fifth.
 Omitting the fourth and seventh from a major or minor scale makes a dissonance-free pentatonic.

 Here’s how you can build your own scales, chords and pitch groups in the key of C, in or out of Auto-Tune.

 C: The root or tonic.
 Probably leave it on.

 C-sharp: The flat second.
 Leave on for Middle Eastern music, turn off for Western.

 D: Second.
 Usually leave on, except for Middle Eastern music.

 D-sharp: Minor third.
 Leave on for tragedy and blues.